 After being injured in a work-related accident in Georgia, you have the right to file a workers’ compensation claim with your employer.
-Workers’ compensation benefits are provided to cover medical costs and pay a portion of your average weekly wages until you can return to work.
+Workers’ compensation benefits provide coverage for medical costs and pay a portion of your average weekly wages until you can return to work.

 You might wonder how long you can receive workers’ compensation in Georgia after an injury.
 The answer depends on the details of your injuries.
 A personal injury lawyer in Georgia can help you with the process.

-If you are unable to return to work for over seven days because of your work-related injury, you can receive two-thirds of the weekly wages you were making before your injury.
-This amount is capped at $575 per week.
+If you cannot return to work for over seven days because of your work-related injury, you can receive two-thirds of the weekly wages you were making before your injury.
+This amount gets capped at $575 per week.
 Depending on the details of your work injury, you may be able to receive wage benefits for up to 400 weeks.

 Exactly how long you can receive workers’ compensation in Georgia depends on factors like:

 - How it impacts your ability to work, and

 - Whether or not you are disabled from your injury